cloudredux/product-notices-woocommerce/readme.txt

 1. Product Notices for WooCommerce - Per-Product Notice Setting

 == Changelog ==

+= 1.0.1 =
+1. Fixes leaking HTML tags (escaped initially) in the admin notice text when WooCommerce is inactive or not installed.
+2. Added a review box to plugin settings tab under WooCommerce Settings.
+3. Organized the front-end loading CSS to contextual directory under `assets`.
+4. Fixes related to better handling the plugin behavior when WooCommerce is inactive or unavailable.

 = 1.0.0 =
 Initial release of the plugin.